-2. Which Typology studies the syntactic structure of different languages?

-a) Syntactic

-b) Lexical and grammatical

-c) Phonetic and phonological

-d) Semantic and formal

-3. Syntactic typology studies

-a) parts of speech

-b) word level

-c) phoneme level

-d) sentence level and phrase level

-4. Which of these morphemes can the majority of English nouns have added

-to then n?

-e) -ing

-f) -er

-g) -s

-h) un-

-5. In which contains do the data replace a noun?

-In which sentence do the dots replace a noun?

-e) They can them

-f) They can

-g) He has no

-n) They him
+2. Which Typology studies the syntactic structure of different languages? a) Syntactic b) Lexical and grammatical c) Phonetic and phonological d) Semantic and formal 3.
+Syntactic typology studies... a) parts of speech b) word level c) phoneme level d) sentence level and phrase level 4.
+Which of these morphemes can the majority of English nouns have added to them? e) -ing f) -er g) -s h) une) They can ... themf) They can ...g) He has no ...h) They ... him

-6. Identify this sentence according to its type: "The old hotel at the end of the

-s going to be knocked down at the beginning of next year."
+6. Identify this sentence according to its type: "The old hotel at the end of the street is going to be knocked down at the beginning of next year."

-e)
+- e) complex

-f) compound
+- f) compound

-g) simple
+- g) simple

-h) compound-complex
+- h) compound-complex

-• - · · · · · · · · · · · · · · · · · · ·